 About the CNSC’s review of the proposed project

-CNSC staff undertook a review of CNL’s draft environmental impact statement (EIS) and conducted a licensing review pursuant to the NSCA and its associated regulations.
+CNSC staff undertook a review of CNL’s draft EIS and conducted a licensing review pursuant to the NSCA and its associated regulations.
 As the responsible authority, and working with other federal departments, CNSC staff have identified a number of areas where additional information will need to be included in the final EIS and other technical supporting documentation.
 Complete licensing and EIS submissions are required before CNSC staff can complete their assessment and proceed to public hearings.
-There are currently no timeframes associated with the submission of CNL’s revised documentation.

 About public participation

 Following receipt of a complete licensing submission and final EIS, CNSC staff’s assessment of the licence amendment and the EA report, by way of a Commission member document, will be available to the public and Indigenous groups at least 60 days prior to the Commission’s public hearing, the date of which has not been set.
 The public will be offered the opportunity to submit written and/or oral interventions.

 - Information about the environmental assessment for the NSDF project

 - Information from the Canadian Impact Assessment Registry on the NSDF project